-ARTICLE ABSTRACT: The phrase ‘global performance practice’ is proposed in order to describe a universalist approach that acknowledges the reality of current early music performance and scholarship and which takes into account the connections and performative traditions from around the globe.
+ARTICLE ABSTRACT: The phrase ‘global performance practice’ is proposed in order to describe a flexible approach that acknowledges the reality of current early music performance and scholarship and which takes into account the connections and performative traditions from around the globe.
 This article proposes that we engage in this approach of reconstructing and reimagining the musics of the past in a more organized way.
 This global approach has many advantages, from breaking down traditional Euro-centric views of early music, to discovering new ways in which intercultural connections affected performance styles, genres, dances, and instruments.

 “Innovation, exploration, debate: these are the qualities needed if early music is to have a healthy future.”

 Credits: Photo of Žak Ozmo and archlute by Stephen Page.

 Photo of Tunde Jegede and kora by Yoshitaka Kono. http://www.tundejegede.org/